Click to enlarge

 90%-owned by Kaizen

 The Pinaya Project covers 192 square kilometres and includes more than 25 kilometres of strike length within the Andahuaylas-Yauri Porphyry Belt in southeastern Peru.
-This belt hosts numerous productive and world-class porphyry and skarn systems, including Las Bambas, Tintaya, Constancia and Haquira.
+This belt hosts numerous productive and world-class porphyry and skarn systems, including Las Bambas, Tintaya, Constancia, Haquira, and Antapaccay.

 The Pinaya Project contains mineral resources within three contiguous zones over a 1.7-kilometre strike in the central part of the property.
 The project's estimated measured resource totals 8.2 million tonnes grading 0.33% copper and 0.60 grams per tonne (g/t) of gold, for contained metal of 27,000 tonnes of copper and 158,000 ounces of gold.
 The project's estimated indicated resource totals 33.5 million tonnes grading 0.32% copper and 0.46 g/t gold, for contained metal of 108,000 tonnes of copper and 497,000 ounces of gold.
 The project also has an Inferred resource of 40.2 million tonnes grading 0.36% copper and 0.30 g/t gold, containing 145,000 tonnes of copper and 388,000 ounces of gold.